xiaopv/xiaopv.github.io/_teaching/2021-spring-mat334.md

 ## LaTeX

  We will be using OverLeaf to edit and compile LaTeX files.
 OverLeaf is a free online program so you don't have to pay anything to use it but you need to have an internet connection.
 I will run a special session on how to use LaTeX before the class starts.
-If you have experiences with LaTeX, then you do not have to attend the training sessions.
+If you have experiences with LaTeX, then you do not have to attend the training session.

 ## Evaluation